 At Mequoda we use Six Sigma subscription marketing strategies.
 Six Sigma methods are used in direct marketing to test a control against a number of variables.
 You test each variable against the control in order to declare a winner and this continues until all the variables have been tested.
 This can take place over the course of a month, or over the course of a year depending on how many variables you have to test.

 In subscription marketing, we adapt this structure to continuously test both offers and creative.
 Thanks to digital delivery and the power of continuous service, we’re able to get creative with offer testing.

 And while it may be possible to find the ultimate offer or a selection of 2 or 3 from the many that can be rotated for maximum impact, the much bigger emphasis is on the email creative testing that’s happening simultaneously with the offer testing.
 High-frequency email spotlight testing is the only answer we’ve found to beat the fatigue.
 We believe the email spotlights are where we are making the most impact on increasing sales.
 Another leverage point we get from identifying winning email creative is that we’re able to roll the winning copy out in other channels like web and social.

 At Mequoda we are seeing a need for marketing services to implement the strategies we teach.
-And we are just beginning to take on clients who aren’t using our proprietary tools so that we can truly help any legacy publisher implement the Mequoda System and our Six Sigma marketing strategies on any technology.
+And we are taking on new partners, so that we can truly help any legacy publisher implement the Mequoda System and our Six Sigma marketing strategies on any technology.